Senior Dog Anxiety: Conquering Behavior Problems in Older dogs

 Dog with a ticket in his mouth - Flying With An Anxious Dog

 Flying with your canine companion can be a daunting prospect, even under the best of circumstances.
-But when you have an anxious dog who doesn’t do well in unfamiliar situations, it’s even more stressful and difficult for both of you.
-Taking a dog that suffers from anxiety on a flight can present some unique challenges, … Read more
+But when you have an anxious dog that doesn’t like unfamiliar situations, it’s even more stressful for both of you.
+If you’ve never done it before, taking an anxious dog on a flight can present some unique challenges.
+This … Read more

 Can dogs eat raspberries?
 Benefits & Likely Risks